Alex-Linhares/FARGonautica/README.md

 all the FARG projects yet once again?
 Haven't you always dreamt of that special place where you could get every single FARG project that's available?
 Now you can scream out the window that those days are gone!
-Congratulations you have made it to the center of the internet--tap yourself on the back and enjoy your new life cloning this repo in your new computer, in your friends computers, in Apple stores, and much more!
+Congratulations you have made it to the center of the internet--tap yourself on the back and enjoy your new life cloning this convinently repo in your new computer, in your friends computers, in Apple stores, and much more!

 This repository has a number of goals: